 How financially secure do you feel right now?
-Feeling more secure on all fronts concerning personal worth is my goal as your national worth examiner.
+Feeling more secure on all fronts concerning personal worth is my goal as your Pay Me What I’m Worth teacher.
 True, the words personal worth seem to automatically inspire visions of vaults stacked with cash, plush paychecks or savvy stock investments set to sock away a secure financial future.
 As we’ve explored in past posts, MONEY is ONE of many words to consider when reviewing and assessing one’s personal worth.

 What financial cycles are you aware of in your life?
 How do you spend or save money as calendar pages fly by with a wink of an eye?
 Do you notice boom or bust periods around your holidays, special events (birthday’s, anniversaries, club or group events, etc.) or regularly scheduled expenses (insurances, vacations, taxes, etc.) Do you have a budget (for some, I know, I know, that’s a nasty word – sorry!) to support these cycles?
 Or do you just wing it, hoping it’ll all work out?

 For both brilliant budgeter’s and seasonal spend-thrifts alike, here’s a play-date with money for you.
 Try this simple, powerful exercise to get a more personal picture of cash flows outside those brilliant financial analyzing computer programs.
 If you dare, repeat this exercise for as many years as you have patience for.
 Why?
 To discover long-term financial trends is part and parcel of any worthy investment professional.
 The more you’re aware of your financial cycles, the more comfort you’ll have in stormy times.